meowment/testnet_tutorial/qblockchain/importMMtoQClient/README.md

 Now, exit the geth console with `Ctr + d`

-Check folder `keystore` was generated inside `testnet-validator` folder.
-Inside `testnet-validator` do `ls -l` and confirm it is there.

-Per default, the owner of the keystore folder will be root.
-To change ownership to your user account use
+change ownership to your user account use

 `$ sudo chown -R $USER:$USER ./keystore/`